ammonhaggerty/ANEX/README.md

 ### **5.4 Ontology Definition**

 - **Purpose:** The ontology provides a shared vocabulary and semantic framework that both agents use to interpret the content of messages consistently.
-- **Implementation:** Proposed basic PAEX ontology with common terms used in agent interactions:
+- **Implementation:** Proposed basic ANEX ontology with common terms used in agent interactions:
 	- `identity`
 	- `owner`
 	- `relation`